BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Using_CLTV_in_Scripts.md

 `OP-CHECKLOCKTIMEVERIFY` is a simple opcode that looks at a single argument, interprets it as a blockheight or UNIX timestamp, and only allows its UTXO to be unlocked if that blockheight or UNIX timestamp is in the past.
 Setting `nLockTime` on the spending transaction is what allows Bitcoin to make this calculation.

-_What is the Power of CLTV?_ You've already seem that simple locktimes were one of the bases of Smart Contracts.
+> :fire: ***What is the Power of CLTV?*** You've already seem that simple locktimes were one of the bases of Smart Contracts.
 CLTV takes the next step.
 Now you can both guarantee that a UTXO can't be spent before a certain time _and_ guarantee that it won't be spent either.
 In its simplest form, this could be used to create a trust that someone could only access when they reached 18 or a retirement fund that they could only access when they turned 50.
-However it's true power comes when combined with conditionals, where the CLTV only activates in certain situations.
+However its true power comes when combined with conditionals, where the CLTV only activates in certain situations.

 ## What's Next?

-Continue "Empowering Timelock" with [§9.3: Using CSV in Scripts](09_3_Using_CSV_in_Scripts.md).
+Continue "Empowering Timelock" with [§11.3: Using CSV in Scripts](11_3_Using_CSV_in_Scripts.md).